 In my opinion, these two apps are wildly different, and that’s not just talking about the price tag (Duolingo’s $0 price tag compared to Rosetta Stone’s….not $0 price tag).

 For one, their approach: Duolingo teaches you to implicitly pick up grammar, generally without any direct lessons, and with limited (and random) vocabulary.
-Rosetta Stone, on the other hand, teaches you the basic vocabulary to get you speaking ASAP.
+Many language learners complain that the sentences they learn using Duolingo are totally useless (though that is an intentional part of Duolingo’s strategy).

 Duolingo vs Babbel: similarities

-Duolingo vs Babbel: differences
+Babbel vs Duolingo: differences

 Babbel vs Rosetta Stone vs Duolingo